smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 The major contributors to the percent error can be from assumptions made during the hand calculation.
 The machinery handbook formula is an idealization that assumes that there is only axial deformation of the bar without any lateral distortion or constraints.
 This differs from the SolidWorks FEA model, which includes 3D solid elements that have Poisson's ratio.

 When the bar is stretched under the force/load of 300 lbf, it experiences lateral contraction.
 Due to the rigid fixed-geometry boundary condition in the model, there is a restriction on lateral contraction, which causes a stiffening effect and reduced deflection.
 For this specific design, I believe more in the SolidWorks FEA solution than the hand calculation.
-The 1D hand calculation assumes that the bar is weightless, while the FEA model considers reality.
+The elongation equation assumes that the bar is weightless, while the FEA model considers reality.

 #### Percent Error of Allowable Axial Stress
 ![real_a3_w4](real_a3_w4.png)
 The hand-calculated allowable tensile stress with respect to the 300 lbs of load results in 20 ksi, and the allowable Von Mises stress calculated (CAD) from the SolidWorks FEA software results in 20.42 ksi.
 The comparison between these two parameters gives us an error of 2.10%.
-The error shows the close values of the 1D formula to the 3D solid elements.
+The error shows the close values of the elongation formula to the 3D solid elements due to the solid bar being more accurately used with the elongation formula.

 #### Percent Error of FOS Map
 !![real_a3_w5](real_a3_w5.png)